yichunzhao/containerized-app/README.md

     <artifactId>spring-boot-starter-validation</artifactId>
 </dependency>

+In general, we use @Valid to validate RequestBody, meanwhile using @Validated to validate method parameters; In addition, using @Validated as validating partial constraints.

 @Valid

 Marks a property, method parameter or method return type for validation cascading.
 Constraints defined on the object and its properties are be validated when the property, method parameter or method return type is validated.

+Using @Valid Validating RequestBody

+if validation fails, it triggers a MethodArgumentNotValidException – This exception is thrown when an argument annotated with @Valid failed validation.
+Spring will translate it into bad request automatically; this exception is defined in Spring framework, and it extends from BindException.

+The magic happends in the abstract class ResponseEntityExceptionHandler, where the global exception Advice is extended from.
+Spring by default handles the MethodArgumentNotValidException here, but return a ResponseEntity without a Body.
+So API user won't see any userful message.
+We may override this method from the custom code.

 @Validated